garengh4/QR_decoding/README.md

-# QR_decoding
+#QR_decoding
-The intent of this code is to stream live feed + capture/decode detected QR codes.
-The follow
+The intent of this code is to stream live feed + capture and decode detected QR codes

 What you need:
 - Raspberry pi zero